 Weddings never run on time

 Weddings always run late, some maybe only 15 minutes, some two hours!
 The ceremony and reception are the only events that start on time.
 So if a wedding is running an hour late, where is that time made up?
-Unfortunately it’s the photos that get the axe - now instead of our three hours, we only have two.
-But what if you didn’t schedule three hours and instead only an hour and a half for all the portraits?
+Unfortunately it’s the photos that get the axe - now instead of our two hours, we only have one.
+But what if you didn’t schedule two hours and instead only an hour and a half for all the portraits?
 Well, now we only have 30 minutes to do couple portraits, wedding party formals, AND family formals!
 Will we get the “must have’s”?
 Yes, but that’s all that we’ll get.

 This is why it’s imperative to not only have a timeline to begin with, but to allocate proper amounts of time for each event.

 No matter what gets thrown my way when meeting with a couple, whether they’re doing a first look or not, traveling to one, two, three or even four locations, having a non-religious wedding, a Catholic Mass, a traditional Indian wedding or an Orthodox Jewish sunset ceremony.
 As long as there’s enough time allotted for all of the events of the day, then getting all of the pictures you dream of will be a possibility.

 Below are a few popular wedding day timelines.
 Two of them include 8 hours of coverage in one location - one with a first look and one without.
 The third example is where the bride and groom are getting ready in one location and the ceremony/reception take place at a second location.
 The fourth example is for when getting ready, the ceremony and reception are all in different locations.

 On average, a wedding will need 10 to 12 hours of coverage to properly capture the full day